-Check this box and enter the URLs of Certificate Revocation List issuers to be used for certificate verification.
+Check the Enable Certificate Revocation List (CRL) box and enter the URLs of Certificate Revocation List issuers to be used for certificate verification.
 These are the URLs that your Security Proxy server is set to use when checking the user's client certificate.
 Enter each URL, separated by a space.
 LDAP and HTTP URLs are supported.